 Sir Nigel Rudd, Non-Executive Chairman

 Sir Nigel became Non-Executive Chairman in September 2008.
 He is best known as founder in 1982 of Williams plc, which went on to become one of the largest industrial holding companies in the United Kingdom until its demerger in November 2000, creating Chubb plc and Kidde plc.
 He became Non-Executive Chairman of Kidde plc until December 2003.
-Sir Nigel, who was knighted in 1996 for services to manufacturing, is Chairman of car dealer Pendragon, Chairman of leading technology firm Invensys and a Non-Executive Director of Sappi SpA.
+He is Chairman of BBA Aviation plc and Aquarius Platinum Limited and Non-Executive Director of Sappi Limited and Non-Executive Director/Deputy Chairman of Meggitt plc.
+In February 2011, he also became Chairman of a new £2.5 billion Business Growth Fund set up to invest in and partner hundreds of UK companies that need long term capital to achieve growth.
+Sir Nigel was knighted in 1996 for services to manufacturing.
+He became Chancellor of Loughborough University in July 2010 and holds honorary doctorates at both Loughborough and Derby Universities.

 Akbar Al Baker, Non-Executive Director

 Akbar Al Baker was appointed a Non-Executive Director in January 2013.
 He has been the Chief Executive Officer of Qatar Airways since 1997.
 He is also leading the development of the multi-billion dollar Hamad International Airport (formerly known under the project name New Doha International Airport), which is scheduled to open in phases from April 2013.